grenaud/dice/README.md

 There are two ways to run DICE:
 - Convert to native format (recommended)
-- Run DICE directly on the BAM and use deamination profiles and quality scores to to infer the error rate.
+- Run DICE directly on the BAM and use deamination profiles and quality scores to infer the error rate.
 This mode is a bit slower (see section below).

-The native format is a simple text file that contains the derived/ancestral base count and their frequencies in different panel populations (see examples below).
+The native format is a simple text file that contains the derived/ancestral base counts and their frequencies in different panel populations (see examples below).

 An intersection of the base count at each position in the BAM file and the derived allele frequency must be made.
-You can do this whichever way you want but we have created a small program to do this src/BAM2DICE.
+You can do this whichever way you want but we have created a small program to do this: src/BAM2DICE.
 This program takes the following arguments:

 src/BAM2DICE [options] [fasta file] [bam file] [region or file with regions to use] [freq for pop1] [freq for pop2] ...